 Reshann is involved in various other volunteer committees that bring training and best practice to Front Line Early Childhood Educators.
 These volunteer committees include the Maximize Early Learning and Care Annual Conference, The Central Alberta Family Day Home Association, and the Alberta Family Child Care Association.

 It is her passion to encourage our educators to grow and achieve their full potential through training, teaching, mentoring, and supporting.

 Ella Brekke, Consultant & Child Development Supervisor

-Ella has been in the child care field since 2000, and has worked with the Innisfail Family Day Home Society since 2007, initially as a child care provider and then as a Consultant starting in 2010.
+Ella has been in the child care field since 2000, and has worked with the Innisfail & Area Family Day Home Society since 2007, initially as a family day home operator and then as a consultant starting in 2010.
 She has also worked with the Red Deer College as a practicum coach and consultant.

-Ella currently sits as the vice-chair of the Central Alberta Family Day Home Association, and participates as an active volunteer and member on a variety of boards including the Alberta Family Child Care Association and the Innisfail Family and Community Support Services.
+Ella currently sits as the vice-chair of the Central Alberta Family Day Home Association, and participates as an active volunteer and member with the Alberta Family Child Care Association..

 She is particularly interested in advocacy work, as well as the Alberta Government’s development of the curriculum framework, children’s charter, and social policy framework.
 As a mother of two, she believes that high quality early learning and child care is an important factor in supporting families in reaching their fullest potential.